CategoriesClothingDaily Living and PastimesRe-enactment

 Viking Clothing and Jewellery

 Textiles were an essential part of living in the Viking-Age.
 Every Viking household would need to be able to spin fleece, weave cloth and sew together their own clothing.
 There were no clothes stores as we have today, and even the very rich made the the most of ‘homespun.’
 This article explores what the Vikings wore, and what clothes were worn by who.
+We also have an article on how to make Viking clothing.

 This content was written to compliment Key Stage 2 history topic ‘The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor.’